K–12 teachers

-The Yale Center for British Art's education programs accommodate students and educators of all needs and abilities.
-They aim to enhance observation, description, and critical thinking skills as well as build connections and discover meanings from first-hand encounters with original works of art.
+The Yale Center for British Art's education programs welcome students and educators of all needs and abilities.
+Through object-based learning, and curricular engagement we aim to enhance observation, visual literacy, and critical thinking skills as well as build connections and discover meanings from first-hand encounters with original works of art.

 Summer Teacher Institute